coveooss/SIGIR-ecom-data-challenge/README.md

 ### Contacts

-For questions about the challenge or the dataset, please reach out to [Jacopo Tagliabue](https://www.linkedin.com/in/jacopotagliabue/).
+* For questions about using the dataset as part of our research, please reach out to [Jacopo Tagliabue](https://www.linkedin.com/in/jacopotagliabue/).
+* For questions about the Challenge, please join the Data Challenge Slack from the challenge [main page](https://sigir-ecom.github.io/data-task.html), and chat with us there.

 ### Acknowledgments
 The SIGIR Data Challenge is a collaboration between industry and academia, over a dataset gently provided by Coveo.